srepetsk/gw-style/_pages/new-stories.md

 It the person sharing the photo uses an obvious fake name, use their handle instead, for example: (Image: @BestExampleGuy/Twitter)

 &nbsp;

+Note: Use <strong>image</strong> rather than photo or picture to account for all possibilities.

+If the image is a Grasswire-created composition of two or more images (for example, a photo overlaid on a map), credit them accordingly (photo, map).
 <h5>Images licensed for re-use</h5>
 We also use photos licensed for re-use from other sites.
 Most of these are licensed by Creative Commons.